ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

       /dev/sdd1              lvm2 ---   <2.00g <2.00g
     ~~~

-5. Assign a volume group to this new PV, knowing that this volume will be for Grafana, which will be deployed in your cluster in the `monitoring` namespace.
+5. Assign a volume group to this new PV, knowing that this volume is reserved for Grafana, which will be deployed in your cluster in the `monitoring` namespace.
 So, execute `vgcreate` as shown next:

     ~~~sh
     $ sudo vgcreate monitoring-ssd /dev/sdd1